 Superstorm Sandy brought into focus the importance of resiliency in response to natural disasters.
 The Regional Center is in a good position to demonstrate its resiliency which can help to attract businesses because of the Center's ability to return quickly to normal operations after a natural disaster.
 The vast majority of the Regional Center is not in a flood prone area or other areas susceptible to natural disasters.
 Somerset County recently updated its Hazard Mitigation Plan and boasts a long list of ongoing actions and projects in the area of hazard mitigation.
 The County has a robust Public Information System to disseminate information prior to, during, and after hazard events including a reverse 911 system.
-The resiliency of the County is an asset that must be taken into consideration in advancing the goals and objectives of the Regional Center Strategic Plan.
+The resiliency of the Regional Center Strategic Plan.